reddr/LibScout/README.md

 # LibScout

 LibScout is a light-weight and effective static analysis tool to detect third-party libraries in Android/Java apps.
 The detection is resilient against common bytecode obfuscation techniques such as identifier renaming or code-based obfuscations such as reflection-based API hiding or control-flow randomization.
-Further LibScout is capable of pinpointing exact library versions including versions that contain severe bugs or security issues.<br>
+Further, LibScout is capable of pinpointing exact library versions including versions that contain severe bugs or security issues.<br>

 LibScout requires the original library SDKs (compiled .jar/.aar files) to extract library profiles that can be used for detection on Android apps.
 Pre-generated library profiles are hosted at the repository [LibScout-Profiles](https://github.com/reddr/LibScout-Profiles).